A Beginner’s Guide to Coffee Brewing Methods

 For Rich, Bold Flavors:

-• Chocolate/nutty notes → Espresso or French Press
+- Chocolate or nutty notes → Espresso or French press

 For Convenience: